SydneyResearchTech/SydneyResearchTech.github.io/virtlab/cvl.md

 ### Software build CI/CD

-*NB:* It is recommended to use the USyd CVL desktop image to initiate the CICD software build process.
+*NB:* It is recommended to use the USyd CVL desktop image to initiate the CI/CD software build process as it contains all the pre-requisite software and the S3FS mount (read/write) of the software library.

 ```bash
 # Clone repository code